-The area occupied by the reserve covers about 212 square kilometers and was created in 1987.
+The area occupied by the reserve covers about 212 square kilometres and was created in 1987.
 It is an important nesting area for birds.
 Among the various activities that can be done are climbing and rafting (when there is enough water).

-All luxury is eco-friendly: there is no electricity but you can use candles, there are no TVs but in the evening you can watch the stars with the telescope on the rooftop and during the day you can either stay with the local shepherds, trek for about 7/8 hours to the Dana reserve or relax drinking tea with the Bedouins.
-In the evening dinner under the stars awaits you.
+All luxury is eco-friendly: there is no electricity, but you can use candles, there are no TVs, but in the evening you can watch the stars with the telescope on the rooftop and during the day you can either stay with the local shepherds, trek for about 7/8 hours to the Dana reserve or relax drinking tea with the Bedouins.
+In the evening, dinner under the stars awaits you.

 Dana Biosphere Reserve

 There are over 700 species of plants, 190 species of birds, 37 species of mammals, and 36 species of reptiles.
-Within the Biosphere there are several micro-climates that allow for all the variety of animal and plant species I mentioned.
-If you love hiking you can consider trekking from Feynan to Dana.
+Within the Biosphere, there are several micro-climates that allow for all the variety of animal and plant species I mentioned.
+If you love hiking, you can consider trekking from Feynan to Dana.

 Petra is the main reason why many choose to visit Jordan.
 And quite rightly so!
 It’s one of the most beautiful archaeological sites in the world.
-It became famous after appearing in several movies including Indiana Jones and was chosen as one of the 7 new wonders of the world.
+It became famous after appearing in several movies, including Indiana Jones, and was chosen as one of the 7 new wonders of the world.

 You will access the city through a very narrow gorge, about 1 km long, called Siq.
-At the end of this amazing trail you will be in front of Al-Khazneh (also called El Khasneh al Faroun) or simply The Treasure: Petra’s most famous place, which is a mausoleum built by King Areta IV in the first century.
+At the end of this amazing trail, you will be in front of Al-Khazneh (also called El Khasneh al Faroun) or simply The Treasure: Petra’s most famous place, which is a mausoleum built by King Areta IV in the first century.

-From here you can continue in the direction of the Monastery, not to be confused with The Treasury
+From here, you can continue in the direction of the Monastery, not to be confused with The Treasury

 Hidden in the mountains, The Monastery (Ad Deir or Al Deir) is similar to The Treasury.
 It’s, however, much larger (50m wide and 45m high) but with fewer decorations.
 It’s a tomb built in the third century BC by the Nabateans.

-It’s possible to get to Petra by bus from Amman (about 235Km) and the ticket costs 10 JOD.
-Unfortunately, there is only one bus a day from Amman and it leaves at 6:30 am.
+It’s possible to get to Petra by bus from Amman (about 235 km), and the ticket costs 10 JOD.
+Unfortunately, there is only one bus from Amman daily, leaving at 6:30 am.

-If you are in a hurry you can visit Petra from Amman on a day trip.
+If you are in a hurry, you can visit Petra from Amman on a day trip.

 Excluding the Dead Sea, the only port in the country is in Aqaba.
 The Gulf of Aqaba is one of the most interesting destinations to visit in Jordan.
 Besides being a popular destination among tourists, it is also very popular with Jordanians who come here to have fun and swim.

-Petra is about 120Km away and the Wadi Rum desert is only 70Km away.
-There are two bus companies (Jett and Trust) connecting Amman to Aqaba.
+Petra is about 120 km away, and the Wadi Rum desert is only 70 km away.
+Two bus companies (Jett and Trust) connect Amman to Aqaba.

 Aqaba is also becoming a popular destination for scuba diving in the Red Sea and as a connecting city to visit Israel.

 Wadi Rum means “Valley of the Moon” in Arabic.
-It’s a desert valley, full of gorges, natural stone arches, and steep rocks that are more reminiscent of Mars than the Moon.
+It’s a desert valley full of gorges, natural stone arches, and steep rocks that are more reminiscent of Mars than the Moon.
 That’s why many movies set on the red planet are recorded here.

-By booking a tour you can visit the most beautiful areas, which can only be accessed with a 4X4 vehicle, and they’ll take you to see the sunset in the best places.
-Usually over some small mountains from where you can have a panoramic view of the landscape.
+By booking a tour, you can visit the most beautiful areas, which can only be accessed with a 4X4 vehicle, and they’ll take you to see the sunset in the best places, usually over some small mountains from where you can have a panoramic view of the landscape.